photo-4-1e0851cb2c0659f87b5bbfa9edf43244.jpg

 • Mold and bacteria – develop in damp rooms and can cause respiratory diseases.

 1. Children and reducing the risk of respiratory diseases.
-Children, especially infants, are particularly vulnerable to the effects of air pollution.
 Studies show that the use of air filters can reduce the risk of respiratory diseases in children by as much as 30%.
-A study by the Los Angeles Institute of Health and Science, in collaboration with the University of California, Los Angeles (UCLA), showed that air filters help reduce the likelihood of respiratory diseases and asthma symptoms, making them an effective means of protecting the most sensitive members of society.
+A UCLA study showed that air filters help reduce asthma symptoms, protecting the most sensitive members of society.

 2. Reducing allergies.
-Allergies are a common problem that can be exacerbated by poor air quality.
-A study conducted by the Canadian Respiratory and Sleep Association, in collaboration with other health organizations, has shown that air filters can reduce allergy symptoms by up to 25%.
-They help clean the air of allergens such as pollen, mold, and dust mites, thereby reducing allergy symptoms.
-It is important to choose the right air filter based on individual needs and living environment.
+A study by the Canadian Respiratory and Sleep Association has shown that air filters can reduce allergy symptoms by up to 25%.
+They clean the air of allergens such as pollen, mold, and dust mites.

 3. Air quality in the workplace.
-The work environment directly affects the well-being and productivity of employees.
-The use of air filters in offices helps reduce the amount of particulate matter in the air, so employees can breathe easier, feel less tired, and can concentrate better.
 Research from Harvard University's T.H.
-Chan School of Public Health has shown that high-quality air filters can reduce the concentration of particulate matter in indoor air by as much as 50%.
-This not only improves the overall indoor air quality, but also creates a more comfortable and productive work environment.
+Chan School of Public Health has shown that high-quality air filters can reduce particulate matter in indoor air by 50%, creating a more comfortable and productive work environment.

 To effectively protect indoor air, it is recommended to use filters in ventilation units that comply with the ISO 16890 filtration standard:

-• For air supply, it is recommended to use filters with an efficiency class of at least ePM1 50%, which retain the smallest and most dangerous particles.
+• For air supply, use filters with an efficiency class of at least ePM1 50%, which retain the smallest and most dangerous particles.

-• For extraction, it is recommended to choose ePM10 filters, which retain larger particles.
+• For extraction, choose ePM10 filters, which retain larger particles.

 Air quality is part of a healthy lifestyle